typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-declaration-merging.md

 >
 > See **https://typescript-eslint.io/rules/no-unsafe-declaration-merging** for documentation.

 TypeScript's "declaration merging" supports merging separate declarations with the same name.
-We can merges

 Declaration merging between classes and interfaces is unsafe.
-TypeScript compiler doesn't check whether properties are initialized or not, possibly making runtime errors.
+TypeScript compiler doesn't check whether properties are initialized, which can cause lead to TypeScript not detecting code that will cause runtime errors.

 ```ts
 interface Foo {